15 Best WordPress Table Plugins Tested & Compared for 2026

 What Could Be Better

-• No external data integration with auto-sync support
+• No Auto-sync support from external data sources

 Pricing